 They pair up: Person A asks their question, Person B answers (2-3 minutes)

-Then they flip it: Person B asks theirs, Person A answers (2-3 minutes)
+Then flip: Person B asks theirs, Person A answers (2-3 minutes)

-Keep going for 5-20 minutes depending on group size and energy
+Continue for 5-20 minutes based on group energy

-Use a bell or music to signal when to wrap up and swap.
-Keeps the momentum steady
+Use a bell or music to signal when to swap, keeps momentum steady

 Themed Swaps: All questions focused on one topic (work, hobbies, values)

-Progressive Depth: Start with light questions, gradually introduce deeper ones
+Progressive Depth: Start light, gradually introduce deeper questions each round

-Speed Swap: Use 2-minute exchanges for high energy and more connections
+Speed Swap: 2-minute exchanges for high energy and more connections

 One team studies the other, turns around, and the other team makes small changes like rolling up sleeves or swapping positions.
 Tests how observant people really are.